opnfv/opnfvdocs/docs/installationprocedure/template-os-nosdn-nofeature-ha/installation.rst

 ..
 License. .. http://creativecommons.org/licenses/by/4.0 ..
 .. (c) Christopher Price (Ericsson AB) and others

-<template> software installation and deployment
+<scenario> software installation and deployment
 ===============================================

+..
+Let's figure out how to structure this to highlight both virtual and
+.. bare metal deployments.
+I need some help from the scenrio  owners to get
+.. that right.

-This section describes the installation of the OPNFV installation server (jumphost) as well as the deployment of the <template> OPNFV reference platform stack across a server cluster.
+This section describes the installation of the OPNFV installation server (jumphost) as well as the deployment of the <scenario> OPNFV reference platform stack across a server cluster.

 Install jumphost